I have personally handled hundreds of DMV drivers license suspension hearings for my clients.

 A hearing at the California Department of Motor Vehicles (DMV) is necessary to get your drivers license back.
 Please note that this hearing is completely separate from the criminal court proceedings in your DUI case.
 Driving on a suspended license is a criminal offense with minimum jail sentences, so obviously every effort should be made to regain your driving privilege.

-Important note: It is imperative that you have your attorney request a DMV hearing within ten (10) calendar days, or else you will have waived your only chance to get your drivers license back.
+Important note: It is imperative that you have your attorney request a DMV in San Francisco hearing within ten (10) calendar days, or else you will have waived your only chance to get your drivers license back.
 A new temporary drivers license will be issued pending the result of your DMV hearing.

 At your DMV license suspension hearing, the Hearing Officer will hear evidence presented by your criminal defense attorney, and he or she will then decide whether your drivers license suspension that took place at the time of your arrest will be sustained or set aside.